Services funded by the Student Services Fee

 The Student Services Fee (SSF) that you pay helps cover the cost of providing a wide range of student services and facilities.
 You can find a full list of services supported with SSF funding in Appendix 1 of the Student Services Fee Procedure (PDF).

 You can access the services and facilities supported by the SSF for free or at a heavily subsidised rate.
 The money raised by the SSF is used for daily running costs, staffing, and use of space for these services.
-It is also used to provide grants and services delivered through a contract with the students' association VUWSA.
+It is also used to provide grants and services delivered through a contract with the Victoria University of Wellington's Association—Te Aka Tauira (VUWSA).

-We have estimated the percentage of the SSF that is allocated to seven different areas--set by the TEC funding conditions, as described below.
+We have estimated the percentage of the SSF that is allocated to seven different areas—set by the Tertiary Education Commission (TEC) funding conditions—as described below.

 - Financial support and advice—3%